maxsonBraunLab/callpeaks/README.md

   -o OUTFILE, --outfile OUTFILE
                         Output prefix (filename without extension) -cf CONTROLFILE, --controlfile CONTROLFILE
-                        Control input or IgG file to be subtracted from signal prior to peak calling
-  -cs CHROMSIZES, --chromsizes CHROMSIZES
+                        control method for igg if "norm" will multiply by the complement of the igg signal, if "sub" will subtract raw signal prior to peak calling -cs CHROMSIZES, --chromsizes CHROMSIZES
                         Genome chromsizes file
   -minreads MINREADS, --minreads MINREADS